unicoeos/eosio.nft/README.md

 	/// @param to Account name of token receiver
 	/// @param id Unique ID of the token to transfer
 	/// @param memo Action memo (max.
-256 bytes) void transferid(account_name from,
+256 bytes)
+        ACTION transferid(name from,
-                      account_name to,
+                      name to,
                       id_type id,
                       string memo);